Toylerrr/GameVault-Snake-Edition/README.md

 ## Security
 This uses your OS keyring see here: https://github.com/jaraco/keyring I did not and do not want to be responsible for your password or information that is why I used keyring to hand off all opsec to your OS.

+Remember don't run strange code from some guy on your devices ALWAYS look at the source code. - Some Guy

 ## EULA
 I want to make it clear that I am not responsible for any issues, damages, or consequences that may arise from the use of this software.
 Users are responsible for their own actions and are encouraged to use the project responsibly and in accordance with applicable laws and regulations.
 By using Gamevault Snake Edition, users agree to waive any liability claims against me and understand that they are using the software at their own risk.